 In the last few years, dental handpiece manufacturers have been improving their products.
 Geared towards lighter and sleeker instruments, the effort is to increase their ability to withstand the autoclaving process and the use of surface-based disinfectants.
+There are a few details outside of the general maintenance of your handpieces to consider.

 Older models often included rough surfaces; however, research has shown that these types of surfaces are known to trap high levels of biological debris.
 Additionally, older dental handpiece models were much heavier.